 Bandleader Lance Ferguson and his nine piece Melbourne outfit The Bamboos have come a long way since forming in 2001.
 Initially inspired by the instrumental raw funk of the late ‘60s and early ‘70s, they made waves internationally and were quickly labelled as one of the greatest funk and soul bands of our time.
-But while many would be happy to simply soak up the praise and keep on keeping on, The Bamboos have proven that they are more than meets the eye; over four acclaimed albums, their evolution in sound and style has consistently confounded and exceeded expectations, pulling the rug from under the feet of those who like to pigeonhole.
-With their fifth longplayer ‘Medicine Man’ released in 2012, they unveiled another revelatory, forward-looking record brimming with fresh ideas, stellar turns, classic songwriting and a brand of multi-layered pop they can truly call their own.
+But while many would be happy to simply soak up the praise and keep on keeping on, The Bamboos have proven that they are more than meets the eye; over five acclaimed Tru Thoughts albums, their evolution in sound and style has consistently confounded and exceeded expectations, pulling the rug from under the feet of those who like to pigeonhole.

 “I’m proud of the arc of the evolution of the band and I think it’s a natural progression of songwriting”, says Ferguson.
 “We still wear our influences on our sleeves, but it’s definitely music for now.”

 The Bamboos self-released their debut 7” (“Eel Oil” / “Black Foot”) back in 2001, and it promptly sold out.
-They were then snapped up by Kenny Dope and Keb Darge’s legendary US funk label Kay-Dee records for the follow-up, and it wasn’t long before they made their home on respected Brighton (UK) indie label Tru Thoughts, where they remain a cornerstone of the roster.
+They were then snapped up by Kenny Dope and Keb Darge’s legendary US funk label Kay-Dee records for the follow-up, and it wasn’t long before they made their home with us at Tru Thoughts.
 Across their five studio albums to date – ‘Step It Up’ (2006), ‘Rawville’ (2007), ‘Side-Stepper’ (2008), ‘4’ (2010), ‘Medicine Man’ (2012) – the metamorphosis of The Bamboos has been full of twists and turns, and it continues apace.
 A seasoned DJ, solo producer (aka Lanu) and all-round insatiable music obsessive, Ferguson’s myriad influences and passion for pushing things forward ensure that each new release is a discovery for devout fans and newcomers alike.
 Indeed, the wide ranging acclaim garnered in the last decade illustrates what many have known all along…that The Bamboos are much more than a great funk band – they are a great band:

 “Impressive…stands out a mile” – INDEPENDENT ON SUNDAY